TID-Lab/aggie/README.md

 sometimes hang up when restarting the Aggie process after deploying a new version of the code.
 In this case, killing the forever process before deploying seems to fix it.

+## Architecture

+Aggie consists of two largely separate frontend and backend apps.
+Some model code (in `/shared`) is shared between them.

+### Backend

+The backend is a Node.js/Express app responsible for fetching and analyzing data and servicing API requests.
+There are three main modules, each of which runs in its own process:

+* API module
+* Fetching module
+* Analytics module

+See README files in the `lib` subdirectories for more info on each module.

+The model layer (in `/models`) is shared among all three modules.

+### Frontend

+The frontend is a single-page Angular.js app that runs in the browser and interfaces with the API, via both pull (REST) and push (WebSockets) modalities.
+It is contained in `/public/angular`.